acquia/acquia_cms/DEVELOPING.md

 composer run post-install-cmd
 ```
 Then, install Acquia CMS as detailed in the "Installing Acquia CMS" section above.

-Note that, in a local environment, it can be more convenient to use a SQLite database instead of MySQL, since SQLite doesn't require any additional servers to be running.
-Use `php -i | grep sqlite` to see if your copy of PHP supports SQLite.
-If so, and you want to use it, pass the `--db-url sqlite://drupal.sqlite` option to `drush site:install`.

 Once you've installed Acquia CMS, how you serve it is up to you.
 For local development, the most convenient option is PHP's built-in web server: `drush runserver 8080`.